- Academic Programs

 For more information about the ETSU Masters of Arts in Teaching program, click here.

-If you haven't already discussed the MAT program with Dr. Aimee Govett, the Director of the MAT program, contact her as soon as possible via firstname.lastname@example.org to discuss the requirements for the MAT program.
-In your email, include your major, your year in school, and dates and times you would be available to meet with Dr. Govett about the MAT program.
-Meeting with Dr. Govett early in the MAT application process will make the process go more smoothly and will help you better plan your schedule.
-If you have specific questions about the Noyce program, contact the Director of the Noyce program, Dr. Beverly Smith, at email@example.com.
+If you haven't already discussed the MAT program with Dr. Ryan Nivens, the new Director of the MAT program, or Dr. Aimee Govett, the outgoing Director of the program, contact them as soon as possible via email@example.com to discuss the requirements for the MAT program.
+In your email, include your major, your year in school, and dates and times you would be available to meet with Dr. Nivens about the MAT program.
+Meeting with Dr. Nivens early in the MAT application process will make the process go more smoothly and will help you better plan your schedule.
+If you have specific questions about the Noyce program, contact the Director of the Noyce program, Dr. Beverly Smith, at firstname.lastname@example.org.

 NOTE: Before being awarded a Noyce scholarship to the MAT program, students must pass the required Praxis II exam for their subject area.
 To learn more about the Praxis II exam, click here.
 Passing this exam is a requirement for admission into the MAT program.
 In addition to passing this exam, finalists for the Noyce scholarship will be invited for an interview, and will need to pass a background check before the scholarship is awarded.

 To apply for the Noyce MAT scholarship, application forms will soon be available.
 The application deadline is March 1, 2021.